Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 \subsection{Quantum coherence and uncertainty relations}

-Coherence of a quantum state depends on the choice of the reference basis.
-A natural question to ask is the following: if we use two or more incompatible reference bases, can there be some trade-off or uncertainty relation between the coherence measures in different reference bases?
-Several different theoretical approaches to this question have been studied~\cite{singh2016uncertainty,uncertaintyCheng1,uncertaintyDolatkhah,uncertaintyFan1,UncertaintyLuo1,uncertaintyMu,uncertaintyRastegin,uncertaintyYuan1}.
+{The coherence of quantum state depends on the choice of reference basis.
+A natural question to ask is: if we use two or more incompatible reference bases, is there a trade-off or uncertainty relationship between coherence measures based on different reference bases?
+Several different theoretical approaches to this problem have been studied}~\cite{singh2016uncertainty,uncertaintyCheng1,uncertaintyDolatkhah,uncertaintyFan1,UncertaintyLuo1,uncertaintyMu,uncertaintyRastegin,uncertaintyYuan1}.

 The entropic uncertainty relations and the coherence-based uncertainty relations have been experimentally tested via an all-optical platform~\cite{entropicPRA2020}.
 The unilateral coherence, defined in a bipartite system~\cite{ConvertingPRL,PhysRevA.95.052106}, is quantified as